crate/cratedb-guide/docs/integrate/django/index.md

     value = fields.IntegerField()
 ```

-Django migrations can be run in CrateDB, all migrations for the default applications (contrib, auth, admin...) are
+Django migrations can be run in CrateDB, all migrations for the default
-tested and work.
-In spite of that it's recommended that you run anything transactional in a transactional database,
+applications (contrib, auth, admin...) are tested and work.
+In spite of that, it's recommended that you run anything transactional in a
-like PostgresSQL and use CrateDB as your analytical database.
+transactional database, like PostgresSQL and use CrateDB as your analytical database.

 CrateDB has certain constraints that makes migration management different.

 ## What's supported?

-Django ORM has many features, see [feature-list](https://github.com/crate/cratedb-django/issues/50) for a comprehensive list of supported features.
+Django ORM has many features, see [feature-list](https://github.com/crate/cratedb-django/issues/50) for a comprehensive
+list of supported features.
 Feel free to open a new issue if you need a new feature.

 ## Table of Contents